ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 attach a link, but rather point to a different AMQP container where the requested or assigned partition is available.

-If the event log assigns a partition-bound links and wants to renegotiate those assignments, it MAY gracefully close some or all attached links and the respective producer or consumer SHOULD then attempt to establish a new link.
+If the event log assigns partition-bound links and wants to renegotiate those assignments, it MAY close some or all attached links and the respective producer or consumer SHOULD then attempt to establish a new link.

 The binding of a producer or consumer to a partition MAY be negotiated using link properties when the link is being attached.
 A consumer or producer MAY request